The IMF: The World’s Controversial Financial Firefighter

 The IMF has drawn vocal criticism over the years.
 In his 2002 book, Globalization and Its Discontents, Nobel Prize–winning economist Joseph Stiglitz denounced the fund as a primary culprit in the failed development policies implemented in some of the world’s poorest countries.
 He argues that many of the economic reforms the IMF required as conditions for its lending—fiscal austerity, high interest rates, trade liberalization, privatization, and open capital markets—have often been counterproductive for target economies and devastating for local populations.

 The fund has also been criticized on the basis of overreach or “mission creep.”
-William Easterly makes this case in his 2006 account of the failures of Western aid to the undeveloped world, The White Man’s Burden.
-While he acknowledges some IMF successes in firefighting financial crises in Mexico and East Asian countries in the mid-1990s, he criticizes many of the fund’s interventions in severely impoverished countries, particularly in Africa and Latin America, as overly ambitious and intrusive.
+William Easterly, an economist at New York University, acknowledges some IMF successes [PDF] in firefighting financial crises in Mexico and East Asian countries in the mid-1990s, but he criticizes many of the fund’s interventions in severely impoverished countries, particularly in Africa and Latin America, as overly ambitious and intrusive.
 In addition, he describes many of the fund’s loan conditions and technical advice as out of touch with ground-level realities.

 In recent years, the IMF’s work in more advanced economies has drawn ire as well.